vmihailenco/taskq/README.md

 }
 ```

-And in worker you start processing the queue:
+And in a worker binary you start processing queues:

 ```go
 err := api_worker.MainQueue.Start(context.Background())